 The Unitary Patent

-Not long from now, the unitary patent (UP) and the Unified Patent Court (UPC) are expected to come into force and all users of the European patent system will be required to make some important decisions regarding their European patent applications and European patents.
+The unitary patent (UP) and the Unified Patent Court (UPC) are available for all users of the European patent system.
+This requires some important decisions regarding to be made regarding European patent applications and European patents.
 Our Unitary Patent Team at Gill Jennings & Every is here to help you with these important decisions.

 How is a unitary patent (UP) different from a European patent?